What Is Molluscum? Signs and Symptoms

 - Can become inflamed and red.

-- May be itchy.
+- May itch.

 - Can be removed by scratching or rubbing, which can spread the virus.